 - 1. Power on controller and allow several minutes to initialize. - 2.
-Go to BMS configuration menu and view BACnet read/write screen. - 3.
-Change function to read and update? to yes.
+Go to BMS Config menu and view BACnet Read/Write screen. - 3.
+Change Function to Read and Update? to YES.

-Current BACnet MSTP parameters should now be displayed in the BACnet MSTP setup screen.
+Current BACnet MSTP parameters should now be displayed in the BACnet MSTP SETUP screen.
 If all values appear to be zeros, consult the factory.
-(Make sure you have allowed several minutes for the controller to initialize). \Values may appear to be zero prior to setting the Function to READ.
+(Make sure you have allowed several minutes for the controller to initialize).
+Values may appear to be zero prior to setting the Function to READ.